erosDiffusion/ComfyUI-enricos-nodes/README.md

 ## Compositor Node

-- pass up to 8 images and visually place, rotate and scale them to build the perfect composition.
+- Pass up to 8 images and visually place, rotate and scale them to build the perfect composition.
-- group move and group rescale.
+- Group move and group rescale.
-- remember their position and scaling value across generations to easy swap images.
+- Remember their position and scaling value across generations to easy swap images.
-- use the buffer zone to park an asset you don't want to use or easily reach transformations controls
+- Use the buffer zone to park an asset you don't want to use or easily reach transformations controls

-  1.0.1 (Alpha version)
+  1.0.3 (Alpha version)

 ![the compositor node](/assets/sample.png)